 Campbell University, founded in 1887, is committed to the development of students who are dedicated to community service and purposeful lives.
 These foundational beliefs are fundamental to the School of Osteopathic Medicine.

-At the first and only osteopathic medical school established in the state of North Carolina, the Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) provides students with a seamless transition from learning to delivering the highest quality patient care in the communities they serve.
-The School of Osteopathic Medicine class size is 150 students annually, and graduates will fill a critical need by practicing in rural and medically underserved communities.
-Our purpose as an osteopathic medical school is to create the next generation of physicians who will excel through teaching, learning, and service.
+As the first and only osteopathic medical school established in the state of North Carolina, the Campbell University Jerry M. Wallace School of Osteopathic Medicine (CUSOM) provides students with a seamless transition from learning to delivering the highest quality patient care in the communities they serve.
+The School of Osteopathic Medicine approved class size is 150 students annually, and graduates will fill a critical need by practicing in rural and medically underserved communities.
+Our purpose as an osteopathic medical school is to train the next generation of physicians who will excel through teaching, learning, and service.

 CUSOM, located in Lillington, North Carolina, is approximately 30 miles (50 km) south of Raleigh, the state capital, North Carolina's second-largest city, and approximately 30 miles (50 km) north of Fayetteville, North Carolina, North Carolina's sixth-largest city.
 CUSOM is conveniently accessible to Raleigh-Durham International airport (RDU).